solo-io/gloo-docs/gloo/docs/enterprise/authentication/jwt.md

 minikube delete
 ```

-## Appendix - Use a Remote JWKS Server
+## Appendix - Use a Remote Json Web Key Set (JWKS) Server

+In the previous part of the guide we saw how to configure gloo with a public key to verify JWTs.
-Let's demonstrate how to use an external JWKS server with Gloo.
+In this appendix we will demonstrate how to use an external Json Web Key Set (JWKS) server with Gloo.

+Using a Json Web Key Set (JWKS) server allows us to manage the verification keys independently and
+centrally.
+This, for exampl,e can allow for easy key rotation.

 Here's the plan:

 1. Create a private key (we will use it to sign and verify a custom JWT that we will create).
 1. Use `openssl` to create the key used to sign the JWT.